Frequently Asked Questions

 As a result of photographing many hundreds of weddings, I have discovered that 7 hours of coverage is the perfect amount of coverage for about 99% of all weddings.
 This covers everything that you would want a professional to capture, from 'getting ready' to the last important event at your reception.

 Also; everyone has a cell phone camera at weddings and they will be taking hundreds of candids at your wedding!
 There is a great service that I highly recommend for your guests to easily up-load their candid photos to.
 It's called WedPics.com

-For only $495, I will meet you at a location of your choice in the El Paso/Las Cruces area for a fun engagemnet session that lasts about 30 minutes to an hour or until we all feel satisfied that we captured some great photos!
-You will receive a disc with all of the high resolution choice images that you have full rights to.
-This also includes $100 credit towards touched-up prints (4 - 8x10's or equivalent).
+For only $495, I will meet you at a location of your choice in the El Paso/Las Cruces area for a fun engagemnet session that lasts about 30 minutes to an hour; until we all feel satisfied that we captured some great photos!
+This also includes 4 touched up 8x10 prints OR 4 touched up digital files sized to 8"x10".